How To Cut A Stencil By Hand

 • Perfect for small test pieces, one-off designs, and quick experiments.

-• Helps you slow down and re-experience the joy of making something by hand, perfect when you want some headspace, to simply create without having to make too many decisions.
+• Hand cutting helps you slow down and be in the moment, perfect when you need some headspace, to just create without having to make too many decisions.

 Only simple tools required for hand cutting your own stencils